Different Types of Maintenance

 - Predictive maintenance – is data-driven and impacted by preset parameters.

-- Reactive maintenance – occurs when a total breakdown or failure occurs.
+- Reactive maintenance – occurs when a total breakdown or failure appears.

 This type, preventive maintenance, seeks out and repairs more minor issues and decreases the occurrence of major repairs.
 Preventive maintenance may take on aspects of all other maintenance types.